CEA-MetroCarac/PySSPFM/doc/README.md

 #### VIII.3.b) Extraction

 <p align="justify" width="100%">
-The data of the measured properties (generated after the second processing step) is extracted from the folder <code>properties</code> with <code>extract_properties</code> function of the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop_to_hyst/file.py">utils/nanoloop_to_hyst/file</a></code>.
+The data of the measured properties (generated after the second processing step (see section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#vi---second-step-of-data-analysis">VI) - Second step of data analysis</a> of documentation)) is extracted from the folder <code>properties</code> with <code>extract_properties</code> function of the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop_to_hyst/file.py">utils/nanoloop_to_hyst/file</a></code>.
 Subsequently, a selection mask is created based on user-provided parameters (either through a list of pixels directly determined by the user, <code>'man mask'</code>, or a condition on the values of a reference property, <code>'ref'</code>).
 This mask enables the determination of a selection of hysteresis loops associated with the corresponding measurement points.
 </p>

 <p align="justify" width="100%">